Crypto-Notepad/Crypto-Notepad/README.md

 * .NET Framework 4.6.1 and higher

 ## Contributing
 Want to help make the project better?
-You can find a complete guide in [here](https://github.com/Crypto-Notepad/Crypto-Notepad/blob/master/CONTRIBUTING.md).
+Check out [CONTRIBUTING.md](https://github.com/Crypto-Notepad/Crypto-Notepad/blob/master/CONTRIBUTING.md) to get involved.
 Welcome! :octocat:

 ## Build
 App was created in Visual Studio Community, you can run the *.sln file and simply build a project